strbytes/scientific-calculator/README.md

 - editable input buffer using the control buttons
 - entered expressions parsed and evaluated using a recursive descent parser and tree evaluation of the AST

-Currently (March 2023) converting the project to TypeScript to familiarize myself with that technology.
+Recently (March 2023) converted the project to TypeScript to familiarize myself with that technology.

 Deployed link: https://strbytes.github.io/scientific-calculator/